saran040902/saran040902/README.md

 ## Engineering Principles

-- **Readable over clever** — the next developer in this codebase might be you at 2am
+- **Write for the inheritor** — someone will read this code long after you've forgotten writing it
-- **APIs as contracts** — if it needs a tutorial to consume, the design is wrong
+- **APIs should feel obvious** — if it needs explaining, it needs redesigning
-- **Schema design matters** — databases outlive the sprint they were born in
+- **Respect the database** — bad schema is technical debt with compounding interest
-- **Ship and iterate** — waiting for perfect means nobody uses it
+- **Done beats perfect** — software nobody uses solves nothing

 ---